Bruno Oscar Schmidt: Career

 In 2012, Bruno and Benjamin were reunited.
 In all tournaments in which they were on the court together, they achieved top ten results on the World Tour 2012.
 They were fourth in Shanghai, fifth in Moscow and Gstaad, and three times ninth.
 Bruno finished fifth at the Grand Slam in Stare Jablonki with Thiago Santos Barbosa.
 In the 2013 season, Bruno played with Pedro Solberg Salgado.
 After a fifth place in Fuzhou, they made the final of the Grand Slam in Shanghai, which they lost to Gibb / Patterson.
 They finished fourth in Corrientes and then won the Grand Slam in The Hague against Samoilovs / Šmēdiņš.
 In Rome, they finished third.
 At the World Championships in Stare Jabłonki, a third place was enough in the preliminary round to advance further.
-Then Bruno / Pedro reached the quarter-finals with two victories, in which they then lost against Brouwer / Meeuwsen.
+Then Bruno / Pedro reached the quarter-finals with two victories, but they then lost against Brouwer / Meeuwsen.
 At the next Grand Slam in Gstaad, they lost the final against their compatriots Filho / Ricardo.
-Then they finished with ninth place three times in a row before they could win the final in São Paulo against Dalhausser / Jennings.
+Then they finished in ninth place three times in a row before they could win the final in São Paulo against Dalhausser / Jennings.
 Their last joint result was third place in Durban.

 In 2014, Bruno formed a new duo with Alison Cerutti, with whom he won the South American Games in Santiago de Chile in March and reached the finals in the Fuzhou Open against the Italians Nicolai / Lupo.
 Besides Shanghai, Alison / Bruno always topped the World Tour 2014.
 They were, among other things, third in Berlin and lost the final in Gstaad against Dalhausser / Rosenthal.
 In the final of the Grand Slam in Klagenfurt, they managed to win their revenge against Nicolai / Lupo.
 Bruno played a few tournaments on the national tour with Luciano Ferreira de Paula.
 The 2015 season started for Alison / Bruno with fourth place in Moscow.
 After finishing 17th in the Poreč Major, they finished ninth twice.
 At the World Cup in the Netherlands, they lost only one set until the finals.
 In the final, they won against the Dutch Nummerdor / Varenhorst.
 Alison became the world champion for the second time.
 Subsequently, Alison / Bruno successively won the Gstaad Major and the Grand Slams in Yokohama, Long Beach, and Olsztyn.
 They also won the World Tour Final with a win against Dalhausser / Lucena.
 They became World Tour Champions and received the "Team of the Year" award.